moonlight-stream/moonlight-pc/README.md

 Limelight-pc allows you to stream your full collection of Steam games from your powerful desktop to another PC or laptop running Linux/OS X/Windows.

 Limelight also has an [Android implementation](https://github.com/limelight-stream/limelight-android).
-Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows Phone](https://github.com/limelight-stream/limelight-wp) are currently in development.
+Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows and Windows Phone](https://github.com/limelight-stream/limelight-windows) are currently in development.

 ##Features